 6.7.3.1.1 Definition

-a) ECNF
+a) PEE.NetworkFunction

 b) This KPI describes the Energy Consumption (EC) of a 5G Network Function (NF).
 This KPI is obtained by summing up the energy consumption of PNF(s) and/or VNF(s) which compose the NF.